lanagarmire/AD_multi_Omics/README.md

 ## Data Availability
 The external data used in this study (located in the `extdata` folder) excluded the EFIGA dataset.
 Access to the EFIGA data is available upon reasonable request.
-Please contact the corresponding author for more information regarding data access and usage restrictions.
+EFIGA Data Request can be made at https://www.neurology.columbia.edu/research/research-centers-and-programs/alzheimers-disease-research-center-adrc/investigators/investigator-resources

 ## Authors